hossam26644/ebi-technical-test/1-REST/README.md

  * *Marshmallow* for serialization.
  * *Swagger* for documentation.
  * python *unittest* (coupled with *flask* for api testing)
- * Docker to create a container.
+ * Docker to create containers.
  * Amazon EC2 to run the container.

  # Structure: